jjspill/RSS_Feed_Aggregator/README.md

 - feed_writer_class.py: Dictates the format and structure of each entry, item, (or feed if --valid_rss is activated).
 - feed_writer.py: Finalizes and writes processed data to designated output files.
 - cacher.py: Administers the caching mechanisms.
+- scheduler.py: Uses caffeinate to keep MacOS awake and dictates the total / interval timing.